-One of the foundations of personal finance is budgeting because you could essentially end up bankrupt despite earning a decent income, if you fail to budget your money properly.
+One of the foundations of personal finance is budgeting because we could essentially end up bankrupt despite earning a decent income, if we fail to budget our money properly.
 This example illustrates my point:

 Miss Flanders earns $3,000 per month and manages to save $200 during that time frame.

 After a year, Mr. Salamander has reduced his net worth by $6,000 but Miss Flanders has improved her’s by $2,400.
 Assuming that niether person had any assets to begin with, the difference between the two becomes pretty big over time.

 This is because Miss Flanders budgets her meagre income well while Mr. Salamander, despite earning millions each year, fails to budget his finances, making him worse off compared to the lady earning a fraction of what he does.

 1. Make children budget their allowance

 As a parent, budgeting is one of the first financial tools you should teach your children.
 This is because budgets are the building blocks of personal finance and children can be slowly introduced to budgets as soon as they begin to understand the idea/concept of money.
 A budget gives us a sense of control over their money, which is very empowering for young minds learning about money.
 Get your children to make mini budgets for their allowance and help them compare their actual spending with their budgeted spending.